bgf2/ProjectX/README.md

 **Tips**

-* To disable the webcam on a Linux system, run <code>modprobe -r uvcvideo</code> with Root privileges.
+* To disable the webcam on a Linux system, just run <code>modprobe -r uvcvideo</code> with Root privileges.

 **Helpful Links**